holpunk/aws_sap/stefan marek/caching/cloudfront/cloudfront.md

     supports websocket protocol

     use case:
-        we have website deployed to s3 bucket and we want to make it visible to all over the world. cloudfront can deliver our content through the secure communication between it and  http backedn.
+        we have website deployed to s3 bucket and we want to make it visible to all o ver the world. cloudfront can deliver our content through the secure communication between it and  http backedn.

     origins